sshannon237/CSAssignment4/README.md

    7. Follow the prompts in the console
 3. Access the server through browser
    1. Navigate to localhost:8888 on a web browser
-   2. Fill out the form
+   2. Fill out the form.
+Any file can be uploaded, not just an image!

 ##Work Distribution
 Jimun Jang